 For those who prefer a more leisurely activity, horseback riding can be a great alternative to hiking.
 Imagine trotting along the lush hills and vineyards surrounding Vesuvius, enjoying the fresh air and the stunning views of the bay and the island of Capri.

-After the morning adventure, take a fascinating tour of Pompeii's archeological site.
-This ancient Roman city was once a prosperous commercial center and a popular resort for wealthy citizens.
+After the morning adventure, take a fascinating tour of Pompeii's archaeological site.
+This ancient Roman city was once a prosperous commercial centre and a popular resort for wealthy citizens.
 The eruption of Vesuvius preserved the town's remains for centuries, providing us with a unique glimpse into the daily life and customs of ancient Romans.

 Walking through the streets, houses, and public buildings, you can admire the intricate mosaics, frescoes, and sculptures that once adorned this remarkable city.

 Did you know that Naples is actually where pizza was invented?
 So, for your last day, why not take part in a pizza-making workshop where you get to learn to make a Neapolitan pizza from the experts and in the heart of pizza?
 A fab culinary experience!

 Procida Island, which has been declared Italy's Capital of Culture, is the most vibrant and colourful island in the country.